I used to think there’s nothing special with me. And I know many people who think this way.

 You just need to realize that humans are flexible and unpredictable, and that you can’t just define such a complex creature with a result from a personality test, or just about any rigid term.

 You’re focusing so much on putting yourself in a mold instead of paying attention to your actions and intentions.
 You can’t just condense every facet of you into one word.
-Similarly, people don’t judge you by words, they judge you by your vibe, the practical things you do.

 Why do you have to worry about unnecessary details like whether you’re the kindest?